 Addressing immediate needs and long-term development goals

 In the Lake Chad region, a combination of extreme poverty, climate change and violent conflict has put more than 10 million of the region's 17.4 million people in urgent need of life saving assistance.
-The situation has created a fertile environment for the terrorist organisation Boko Haram to recruit vulnerable and unemployed young people, further deepening the crisis.
-This is a massive humanitarian emergency, as well as a daunting development challenge, spanning from lack of education and jobs to absence of basic services, that can only be tackle through a holistic response.
+The situation has created a fertile environment for the terrorist organisation Boko Haram to recruit socially and economically vulnerable young people, further deepening the crisis.
+This is a massive humanitarian emergency, as well as a daunting development challenge, spanning from lack of education and jobs to absence of basic services, that can only be tackled through a holistic response.